 Cats are amazing creatures.
 Their bodies are graceful and athletic, and food and water is their fuel.

 This means cats have a natural energy cycle that dictates much of their behavior.
-For cats in the wild, this mostly centers on the search for food and is repeated throughout the day.
+For cats in nature, this mostly centers on the search for food and is repeated throughout the day.
 So after each successful hunt, the meal is digested while the cat rests.
 Once the body burns through the resources it provided, this cycle kicks in again and tells the cat it’s time to seek another meal.

-To learn more about the important role of purposeful play in your cat’s day, watch How to Make Play More Meaningful.
-Or learn how to enhance the feeding experience with a Puzzle Feeder.
+To learn more about the important role of purposeful play in your cat’s day, watch How to Make Play More Meaningful or learn how to enhance the feeding experience with a Puzzle Feeder.

 To learn more ways you can make your home more cat friendly, check out Six Ways to Make Your Cat Feel at Home.